detapundit/detapundit/README.md

 - 👋 Hi, I’m @detapundit
 - 👀 I provide training in MySQL DBA operations ...
-- 🌱 I’m currently learning Cassandra
+- 🌱 I’m currently working on creating training content on Cassandra/Mongo
 - 📫 You can reach out to me - detapundit@gmail.com

 <!---